Namularbre/alpacaWebInterface/readMe.md

 node server.js
 ````

 And... that's all.
-You will notice that the application is in french.
-I will change that later, i'm planning to work on the frontend part a lot.
+You will notice that the application is in French.
+I will change that later, I'm planning to work on the frontend part a lot.

 <h2>TODO</h2>

 - Switch French-> English and English -> French
-- Disable text prompt while loading
 - Conversation save (read only)
+- Make the view more responsive

 <i>Note, I will put them in the footer of the page, so you will have to do nothing.</i>